The Grave Error of Christianity: the Trinity Doctrine Part 2

 If I had not done among them the works that no other has done, THEY WOULD NOT HAVE HAD SIN; but now they have both seen and hated both Me and My Father. – John 15:24

-Yahshua’s works of righteousness took the Pharisee's “cloak” for sin away leaving them without an excuse because his works put theirs to shame demonstrating that a MAN could be truly righteous.
+Christ’s works of righteousness took the Pharisee's 'cloak' for sin away leaving them without an excuse because his works put theirs to shame demonstrating that a man could be truly righteous.

-If the works of Yahshua were done because he was the second person of the Trinity, then his works would not reflect badly on the Scribes and Pharisees.
+If the works of Christ were done because he was the second person of the Trinity, then his works would not reflect badly on the Scribes and Pharisees.

 They could never live up to his example of righteousness if he was God.

-If that is the case, then “Jesus” cannot take away Pharisee's “cloak,” which proves that they cannot have control over their flesh confirming their "cloak."
-Their "cloak" would not take away their excuse, but rather would be a built in excuse for it.
+If that is the case, then Christ cannot take away Pharisee's 'cloak,' which proves that they cannot have control over their flesh confirming their 'cloak.'
+Their 'cloak' would not take away their excuse, but rather would be a built in excuse for it.

 Do you see the irony here?

-The righteousness of Yahshua takes away the cloak for sin, yet “Christian” Trinity doctrine teaches that it provides a "cloak" (covering) for sin.
+The righteousness of Christ takes away the cloak for sin, yet the Trinity doctrine teaches that it provides a 'cloak' (covering) for sin.

-Here we have a clear distinction between the Trinity “Gospel” and the Gospel of Yahshua (Jesus Christ).
+Here we have a clear distinction between the Trinity version of the Gospel and the genuine Gospel of Christ.